 |Hard-stops effects when dissengaged||Does not necessarily hard-stop effects when dissengaged|

 |Typically more expensive for same functionality||Typically less expensive for same functionality|

-The main difference is that true bypass pedals will switch circuit paths when engaged and dissengaged.
+The main difference is that true bypass pedals will switch circuit paths when engaged and disengaged.
 When a true bypass pedal is turned on, the signal flows through the effects circuit.
-When the true bypass pedal is turned off, the signal will flow direcly from the input to the output as if the pedal wasn’t even part of the signal chain (except for the added length in the overall “cable”).
+When the true bypass pedal is turned off, the signal will flow directly from the input to the output as if the pedal wasn’t even part of the signal chain (except for the added length in the overall “cable”).

-A key difference for us in the discussion of buffers, is the following:
+A key difference for us in the discussion of buffers is the following: